 A scaling group is a basic management unit when you use Auto Scaling to manage Elastic Compute Service (ECS) instances on which your business is deployed.
 Scaling groups are used to manage ECS instances that are applied to the same scenario and can be associated with multiple Server Load Balancer (SLB) instances and ApsaraDB RDS instances.
 After a scaling group is associated with SLB and RDS instances, ECS instances that are added to the scaling group are automatically added as backend servers of the associated SLB instances.
 The internal IP addresses of these instances are automatically added to the whitelists of the associated RDS instances.

 A scaling configuration is a template used by Auto Scaling to automatically create ECS instances.
 You can create multiple scaling configurations for a scaling group.
 However, only one scaling configuration can be active at a time.
 For more information, see Overview of instance configuration sources.Note If you use a launch template or an existing instance as the configuration source when you create a scaling group, you can enable the scaling group without the need to manually create a scaling configuration.

 - Enable the scaling group.

-After you create a scaling configuration for the first time, you are prompted to enable the scaling group.
+The first time you create a scaling configuration, you are prompted to enable the scaling group.
 You can also enable the scaling group on the Scaling Groups page.
 For more information, see Enable a scaling group.

 - Create a scaling rule.

 A scaling rule is used to specify information such as the number of ECS instances to be scaled or intelligently set the boundary values of a scaling group.
-You can create scaling rules of the corresponding type based on your business needs.
-For more information, see Scaling rule overview.
+You can create scaling rules of the corresponding type based on your business requirements.
+For more information, see Overview.

 - Create a scaling task.